drorm/vmpilot/docs/installation.md

    - Enter the keys for the provider you want to use: OpenAI, Anthropic, or both.
    - Click "Save"

+Note: Because the VMPilot pipeline is a manifold pipeline, you'll see two models in the pipeline list:
+- VMPilot2 PipelineAnthropic (Claude)
+- VMPilot2 PipelineOpenAI (GPT-4o)

+Claude is currently the preferred model for VMPilot, since it has been tested more extensively.

 ## 4. Verification

 To verify your installation:

-1. Open OpenWebUI in your browser
+1. Open OpenWebUI in your browser.
+Choose one of the above models and start a conversation.
 2. Try a simple command like "Show me /home"

 ## 5. Tips for Effective Usage